controlplaneio-fluxcd/distribution/rfcs/0001-flux-operator/README.md

 - Provide a security-first approach to the Flux deployment and FIPS compliance.
 - Incorporate best practices for running Flux at scale with persistent storage, sharding and horizontal scaling.
 - Manage the update of Flux custom resources and prevent disruption during the upgrade process.
-- Facilitate a clean uninstallation and reinstall process without affecting the Flux-managed workloads.
+- Facilitate a clean uninstall and reinstall process without affecting the Flux-managed workloads.

 ### Non-Goals